ksdtech/gdrive-cli/README.md

 2. $HOME/.gdrive_client_secrets
 3. /etc/gdrive-cli

-##How to upload a file, how its remote metadata, and then download it.
+##How to upload a file, show its remote metadata, and then download it.

 To upload a file you must have enabled its mime type in the Google API console under Google Drive SDK, and filled out all other fields of this form.
 You must supply the file extension in the title.
 For now, just use "none" as the parent id.
 The code will see "none" and ignore the field.

-    gdrive --insert foo.txt "my foo document" none "text/plain" foo.txt
+    gdrive-cli --insert foo.txt "my foo document" none "text/plain" foo.txt
-    gdrive --show <hash_that_insert_printed>
+    gdrive-cli --show <hash_that_insert_printed>
-    gdrive --download <hash_that_insert_printed>
+    gdrive-cli --download <hash_that_insert_printed>

 ##Listing files

 You can list files with

-    gdrive --list
+    gdrive-cli --list

 ##TODO

 The following features need to be implemented

-   --rename
+* --rename
-   --update
+* --update

 ##FAQ